sashperso/openshift-hc/user_guide.md

   register: sc_list
 ```

-- Demonstrate the section in the playbook for generating PDF, and show that it is a seperate playbook and can be detached incase the customer does not have `acsiidoc`.
+- Demonstrate the section in the playbook for generating PDF, and show that it is a seperate playbook and can be detached in case the customer does not have `acsiidoc`.

-The asciidoctor pdf generation is called on the generate-report.yml (the asciidoctor conainer gets created in the bash script generate-pdf)
+The asciidoctor PDF generation is called in generate-report.yml (the asciidoctor conainer gets created in the bash script generate-pdf)
 ```yaml
 - name: Generate the PDF file
   ansible.builtin.shell: |